 Concentration Risk is the potential risk of overweighting one single business segment in own assets.
-It also includes concentration risk on issuers and geographical areas.
+It also includes concentration risk on issuers, sectors and geographical areas.
 This can result in reduced market value of related investments and impact the results of the Company.
-This is considered as an important risk for the branch business mainly for what relates to insurance and financial business segment.
-The banking and financial sector has to be considered as a unique systemic risk as evidenced by the 2008 and 2011 financial crisis which resulted in massive issues on liquidities.
+This is considered as an significant risk for the French branch business mainly for what relates to insurance and financial business segment.
 A dedicated follow-up of the sector risk is done on a monthly basis via numerous financial indicators.
 Thresholds on the concentration in banking and financial business segment have been put in place and are followed-up on a monthly basis.

-In order to mitigate such risk, the Company diversified and diluted its investments through maximum exposures on issuers, business segments, etc.
+In order to mitigate such risk, the Apicil Group that manages the portfolio of the French branch diversified and diluted its investments through maximum exposures on issuers, business segments, etc.